 “There is just something about the energy of Byron Bay that disrobes us from the hustle and bustle of the nine to five life and reveals a way of living that operates on a slower, kinder and more peaceful frequency.
 People walk slower and smile to each other, they get around by hitchhiking.
 They trust each other.”

 I was lucky enough to find my regional work at a yoga retreat in Byron Bay.
 In order to get a second-year visa in Australia, we need to complete 88 days of specified work in a regional part of the country.
 As you can imagine, I won the jackpot in terms of regional work.
 Many people become fruit picking slaves or are stuck in the middle of nowhere nannying a bunch of wild, feral children.
-Instead, I spent my time in a peaceful yoga community surrounded by the most unique, authentic, and self-aware people I’ve ever met.
-I lived in a little caravan with two other girls, did yoga nearly every day, ate delicious vegetarian food, sang my heart out at kirtans and spent my evenings dancing to drum circles on the beach.
+I got to spend my time in a peaceful yoga community surrounded by the most unique, authentic, and self-aware people I’ve ever met.
+I lived in a tiny little caravan with two other girls, did yoga nearly every day, ate delicious vegetarian food, sang my heart out at kirtans and spent my evenings dancing to drum circles on the beach.
 It was the most supportive and healing environment for me to be in.
 Everything about these past three months have been so good for me, especially living in a close knit community with all my friends.
 I can’t remember the last time I felt such a deep sense of connection and belonging before.